Mark-Bugden/SOUDAI_data_scraping/README.md

 # Czech Judicial Decisions Scraper

-This repository provides a structured pipeline to collect, augment, and preprocess publicly available Czech court decisions.
+This repository provides a structured pipeline to collect, augment, and preprocess publicly available information about Czech court decisions.
 The project focuses on combining data from two primary sources:

 - **[Rozhodnuti](https://rozhodnuti.justice.cz)**: for bulk decision metadata
 - **[Infosoud](https://infosoud.justice.cz)**: for case timelines and hearing details